bee-san/branadonskerritt.github.io/_pages/about.md

 <h1>My name's Brandon Skerritt.</h1>
 {: .text-center}
+If I had to sum myself up with 3 emoji, it would be 👨‍💻🥋🏃‍♂️ {: .text-center}
-To me, computer science is the beautiful art of solving complex problems with logical and abstract solutions.
+🖥 To me, computer science is the beautiful art of solving complex problems with logical and abstract solutions.
 {: .text-center}

-I have been problem solving since I was a child and programming since I was 11.
+🎉 I have been selected by SEO London, an organisation that trains and connects exceptional people from poor backgrounds to succeed.
 {: .text-center}

-I have been selected by SEO London, an organisation that trains and connects exceptional people from poor backgrounds to succeed.
-{: .text-center}
-I have won 2 hackathons, HackNotts 2016; my first hackathon, and Hack Sheffield 3.0.
+🏆 I have won 2 hackathons, HackNotts 2016; my first hackathon, and Hack Sheffield 3.0. 🎓
 {: .text-center}

 **Languages**